Set For Hyperspace Travel

 Overall, I think the options here are pretty stellar especially with the added stability of spinner wheels and the slightly tapered body.
 I like the flexibility of the set and the options for larger and smaller bags.
 I would worry about the ability to take the smaller bag on an airplane, but for car trips and other things that don’t require checked bags, I think it’s a pretty good option.

-I’m not sure how long this model will be continued though, a newer model seems to be coming out which may be even better: the Hyperspace XLT Spinner.
-I’ve seen models on Amazon for a boarding bag, a 21-inch, a 25-inch, and a 30-inch.
+I’m not sure how long this model will continue though, a newer model seems to be coming out soon.

 In case you’re interested, below is a video of all Samsonite Hyperspace models, including the garment bag I reviewed here.
 As you see, it’s a large line of luggage!